healthykitchen101/healthykitchen101.com/vacuum-sealers/reviews/inkbird/inkbird-vacuum-sealer-ink-vs01.md

 **Things We Don’t Like**

 *   Cheap-looking design
-*   Doesn’t come with bag hooks, which makes feeding the bag into the sealer difficult

 The Inkbird Plus INK-VS01, which falls within the mid-range price range, pleasantly surprises with its compact size.
 Amazon reviews are filled with praise for its remarkable abilities, especially its speed and efficiency in creating airtight seals on bags.